St. Clare Hospital

-It’s nice to know there’s a hospital nearby with access to all of the resources of a comprehensive health care system like CHI Franciscan.
-And with a growing number of CHI Franciscan primary and specialty physicians on campus and at nearby clinics, we’re committed to helping you and your family reach your best health.
+It’s nice to know there’s a hospital nearby with access to all of the resources of a comprehensive health care system like Virginia Mason Franciscan Health.
+And with a growing number of Virginia Mason Franciscan Health primary and specialty physicians on campus and at nearby clinics, we’re committed to helping you and your family reach your best health.

 Our health care services

 Here you’ll find experienced physicians, nurses and other providers ready to meet your needs.
 On-site services include:

 - Emergency services available 24 hours a day, seven days a week

 - Chronic pain management at our Franciscan Pain Management Clinic at St. Clare, where specialists have been treating pain for over 35 years